Property Disputes

 Unfortunately, property disputes are inevitable, and the outcome of a property dispute can have serious consequences for the parties in the dispute.

-Property dispute lawyers face an almost limitless range or types of property disputes.
+Brisbane property dispute lawyers face an almost limitless range or types of property disputes.
 These include:

-• Boundary disputes or the disputes involving an encroachment.
+- Boundary disputes or the disputes involving an encroachment.
 For example, in one recent dispute, Morgan Mac Lawyers acted for a client in a dispute involving a structure built by the tenants of the adjoining land that intruded over the boundary on to our client’s property;

-• The lodgement of a caveat to protect an interest in a property.
+- The lodgement of a caveat to protect an interest in a property.
 This is a step often taken by property dispute lawyers.
 Interests in properties are not always registered with Titles Queensland.
 Often a party has an unregistered right or interest in a property.
 If the right or interest is not registered, there is a risk that the property may be sold to an innocent third party, which defeats the unregistered interest of the aggrieved party.
 Until a dispute is resolved by negotiation or by the Court, the party with the unregistered interest should protect its interest by lodging a caveat.

-• Disputes about whether there is an enforceable contract in relation to the sale or lease of property.
+- Disputes about whether there is an enforceable contract in relation to the sale or lease of property.
 Unfortunately, contracts may not have been drafted by property lawyers and there may be something lacking that makes the contract unenforceable.
 It may be that the contract is unenforceable because it was not prepared by a property lawyer or because parties entered into a verbal agreement when a written agreement was required.
 The party with an unenforceable contract that it cannot rely upon may have other remedies.
-Advice should be obtained in such circumstances as soon as possible from a property lawyer.
+Advice should be obtained in such circumstances as soon as possible from a property and Brisbane land disputes lawyer.

-• There may be more than one contract for sale for the same property.
+- There may be more than one contract for sale for the same property.
 Morgan Mac Lawyers recently acted in a dispute in which our client signed a contract for a property after the seller had sought to terminate an earlier contract with another buyer.
 The earlier first buyer denied that the contract for the sale of the property to it had been validly terminated by the seller.
 Our client and the first buyer were both seeking to complete their respective property contracts of sale but only one contract could be completed.
 This dispute involved complex issues.
 It is important to seek advice from property dispute lawyers as soon as possible when you become involved in a property dispute.

-• Disputes may occur in circumstances in which a party builds or pays for a structure to be built on a property because of promises made by the registered owner of the property and then the party, after building structures or paying for structures to be built on the property, is asked by the registered owner to leave the property.
+- Disputes may occur in circumstances in which a party builds or pays for a structure to be built on a property because of promises made by the registered owner of the property and then the party, after building structures or paying for structures to be built on the property, is asked by the registered owner to leave the property.
 The registered owner of the property may seek to keep the benefit of the structure or dwelling built on the property even though it was paid for or built by the aggrieved party.
-Although the party who built the structure is not the owner of the land, they may have what is called equitable rights to the property and should seek legal advice from a property dispute lawyer.
+Although the party who built the structure is not the owner of the land, they may have what is called equitable rights to the property and should seek legal advice from a property dispute lawyer in Brisbane.

 Property disputes in Australia